 Our compensation program for named executive officers is designed to provide a competitive level of total compensation; motivate and encourage our executives to contribute to our financial success; retain talented and experienced executives; and reward our executives for leadership excellence and performance that promotes sustainable growth in shareholder value.
-As set forth in this Compensation Discussion and Analysis, the level of compensation received by the Company's named executive officers in Fiscal 2021 reflects strong performance by the Company during Fiscal 2021.
+As set forth in this Compensation Discussion and Analysis, the level of compensation received by the Company's named executive officers in Fiscal 2022 reflects the Company's performance during Fiscal 2022.

-• Overview of Performance
+Overview of Performance